Provisional Patent Application Form: Everything You Need to Know

 If you file your cover sheet or basic filing fee on a date later than the date you filed the provisional application, you are subject to a surcharge.
 You cannot make any modifications to a provisional application once you have filed unless those modifications are done to ensure compliance with patent application requirements.
 You cannot file an information disclosure statement with your provisional application.
 A provisional application itself cannot mature into an actual patent.
 To officially secure a U.S. patent, you must file a non-provisional patent application.

 Need additional information related to the provisional patent application form?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.